jamietre/iter8/README.md

 ```

 Without using "execute" here, the "groupBy" etc. would be run twice for both `group1` and `group2` since execution of the entire query is deferred until a value-producing result, in this case `as(Map)`.

-### All non-destructive Array.prototype members

-Every `Array` method that doesn't mutate the array is supported, and execution is deferred until the query is executed.
-The signatures are the same as the native versions, except arguments which pass the array itself to a callback are not implemented.

-The `length` property of arrays is also explicitly not implemented.
-Instead see `count`, above.
-Since obtaining the number of elements in a sequence necessarily requires iterating over the entire sequence, this is a method rather than a property.

 #### forEach(callback(e, i), thisArg)